Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Projecting Dissimilarity Functions on q -Metric Spaces

 \textbf{Canonical $q$-metric projection $P^{\star}_q$.} Consider a graph equipped with a dissimilarity $G = (X, D)$ and let $C_{xy}$ denote the set of all paths from $x$ to $y$, where $x,y \in X$.
 For a given path $c=[x=x_0, x_1, \ldots, x_l = y] \in C_{xy}$, we define its $q$-length as $\ell_q(c) = \|[d(x, x_1), \ldots, d(x_{l-1}, y)] \|_q$.
 That is, the $q$-length of a path is the $q$-norm of the vector containing the dissimilarities along the path’s edges.
 We define the canonical $q$-metric projection $(X, D_q) = P^{\star}_q(X, D)$ as

 In words, the canonical $q$-metric projection computes the all-pairs shortest paths using the $q$-norm as the path cost function.

 A first observation is that $P^{\star}_q$ is indeed a valid $q$-metric projection; i.e., that the output graph is guaranteed to satisfy the $q$-triangle inequality (see Appendix~\ref{app:projection}).
-More importantly, $P^{\star}_q$ is uniquely characterized by the axioms of projection and transformation.
+More importantly, as it was already proved in Segarra \emph{et al.}'s work~\cite{segarra2019metricoriginal}, $P^{\star}_q$ is uniquely characterized by the axioms of projection and transformation.

 \begin{theorem}[Existence and uniqueness] The canonical projection $P^{\star}_q$ satisfies Axioms (A1) and (A2).
 Moreover, if a $q$-metric projection $P_q$ satisfies Axioms (A1) and (A2), it must be that $P_q = P^{\star}_q$. \end{theorem}